ironfox-oss/IronFox/.gitlab/issue_templates/default.md

 <!--
 This is for any general issues or unexpected/unintended behavior you come across while using IronFox.

-Please set the title of your issue to "[BUG]", followed by a summary of your issue..."
+Please set the title of your issue to "[BUG]", followed by a summary of your issue.

-NOTE that this is *NOT* for issues related to website breakage/compatibility issues.
+NOTE that this is *NOT* for issues related to website breakage/compatibility issues (that are not IronFox-specific).

-Website compatibility issues MUST be reported to the Phoenix issue tracker instead, which depending on your preferred platform of choice, can be found at:
+Website compatibility issues (that are not IronFox-specific) MUST be reported to the Phoenix issue tracker instead, which depending on your preferred platform of choice, can be found at:

 GitLab: https://gitlab.com/celenityy/Phoenix/-/issues/new?issuable_template=web-compat#